 Within 90 days of last work - and again this is the outside deadline – you need to record your Claim of Lien or serve your Notice of Nonpayment.
 This is the last day from your last work or last delivery of materials.
 It does not include warranty work or punch list work.

 So, we advise that at Day 60 from your last work, is when you should seriously think about starting the lien or bond claim process.
-Don't wait until as late as Day 85, otherwise you won’t have a lot of time to get the paperwork ready, sign the documents, and get them served.
+Do not wait until as late as Day 85, otherwise you will not have a lot of time to get the paperwork ready, sign the documents, and get them served.

 c.
 File lawsuit to foreclose on your lien